RicardoYadier/ISTA420/Homework/ista420-hw02c.md

+## Ricardo Rosa

+### ISTA420 Homework 2c

+#### SQL

-1. A data type is an attribute that specifies the type of data that the object can hold: integer data, character data, monetary data, date and time data, binary strings, and so on
+1.A data type is an attribute that specifies the type of data that the object can hold: integer data, character data, monetary data, date and time data, binary strings, and so on

 2.refers to a set of rules that determine how data is sorted and compared.
   1.